run-llama/llama_index/docs/docs/module_guides/supporting_modules/settings.md

 # maximum input size to the LLM
 Settings.context_window = 4096

-# number of tokens reserved for during text generation.
+# number of tokens reserved for text generation.
 Settings.num_output = 256
 ```